Lead generation is a critical component of business growth, and one of the most effective ways to accomplish it is through email.

 Signatures are all about brand appearance and visual marketing.
 Signatures are the banners typically located at the bottom of an email.

-They usually feature the name of the employee who sent the email, contact information, position, company logo, and even a GIF if they’re really adventurous.
+They usually include the sender's name, contact information, position, company logo, and even a GIF if they’re really adventurous.

-Sure, the contact information allows the person who received the email to easily find different methods of contacting the company, but ultimately, it’s all about image.
+Sure, the contact information allows the recipient to easily find different ways to contact the company, but ultimately, it’s all about image.

 Presentation matters; an email signature is a small detail that speaks volumes about your company and its priorities.